netty/netty/testsuite-jpms/README.md

 You can however load the [pom.xml](pom.xml) file as a standalone project, the IDE will usually find the modules since they will be loaded from the local snapshot repository.

+### Native library loading

+Netty native library resources are located outside their package structure, e.g. `META-INF/native/libnetty_quiche42_osx_aarch_64.jnilib`.
+As consequence native library modules do not need exports and can be loaded by any other module.
+These modules do not need to be present at compilation time and need only need to be present at runtime.